xantln/group20-library-capstone/docs/rest_api.rst

 query:
 ''''''

-The query url parameter holds the JSON format query language.
+The query url parameter is a JSON format query language.
 Please see below

 Query Language